-Prostitution sting operations are a fairly common subject for many police procedures on television.
-Everyone has seen how these operations are conducted: police communicate with the “bad guy” about the planned crime, and then make the arrest at the scene.
+Prostitution sting operations are a fairly common subject for many police when they are attempting to are trying to clean up a crime-ridden community or simply responding to a business that has been subject to numerous complaints regarding illegal activity.
+Prostitution stings are even played out on entertainment television shows.
+Everyone has seen how these operations are conducted: police communicate with the “bad guy” about the planned crime, surveillance is set up and then make the arrest at the scene.
 Then, the defendant immediately goes to jail for prostitution or solicitation without any recourse.
 No matter what you have seen on TV, real prostitution stings bring many complicated issues.
 If you were arrested for prostitution or solicitation, you may have many viable defenses to these serious charges.

 Florida Prostitution Laws

 More and more often, Florida law enforcement officers use sting operations to catch people breaking these laws.
 Often, such sting operations will involve an officer posting a fake ad on sites like Craigslist or BackPage.
 The officer will offer sexual services through the ad, and attempt to meet with people, usually men, who respond.
 After meeting with the undercover officer, the man is arrested for solicitation.
 In other scenarios, officers will respond to a real prostitution ad and then arrest the person for offering sexual services.

 These laws are often used against prostitutes and “johns,” or customers.

 Florida Statute 796.07 (1) (a)) states prostitution is defined as the giving or receiving of the body for sexual activity for hire.

 Once law enforcement zones in on a prostitution investigation, they have several criminal charges to explore while building a case.
 Some of the most common criminal charges surrounding prostitution include: